Desirable difficulty: Delayed feedback

 To improve, students need to receive feedback on their work; feedback could consist of the correct answers, a grade, comments, etc. While feedback is essential, a surprising result found is that delaying feedback is better than receiving immediate feedback.
 This is contingent on the delayed feedback being guaranteed.
-Notably, this claim is highly improbable, and is inconsistent with a wealth of research highlighting the benefits of immediate feedback.
 Feedback in any form is better than no feedback at all.

 Some experts note that, presently, the mechanisms that can precisely cause desirable difficulty effect are not yet well understood.